-Parameter Default Value Login Login IP address 192.168.0.254 User Name Password Administrator admin admin Quick Setup Working Mode e АР LAN Setup IP Address Type Static IP TIP If there is a DHCP server in the LAN, the AP's LAN IP address type will be changed to DHCP automatically.
-In this case, you need to check the new IP address of the AP on the client list of the DHCP server.
-192.168.0.254 255.255.255.0 SSID SSID 2.4 GHz The AP allows 8 SSIDs.
+Parameter Default Value

+Login Login IP address 192.168.0.254

+User Name Password Administrator admin admin

+Quick Setup Working Mode АР

+LAN Setup IP Address Type The default IP address of the LAN port is 192.168.0.254.
+If the LAN where the AP is located has a DHCP server, the AP may automatically obtain a new IP address from the DHCP server.
+In this case, go to the client list of the DHCP server to check the IP address obtained by the AP.

+SSID SSID 2.4 GHz The AP allows 7 SSIDs.
 SSID is Tenda_XXXXXX.
-XXXXXX indicates the last 6 digits of the AP's LAN MAC address with a range of XXXXXXX~XXXXXX+7.
+XXXXXX indicates the last 6 digits of the AP's LAN MAC address with a range of XXXXXXX~XXXXXX+6.
 By default, the primary SSID is enabled, and the other SSIDs are disabled.

-SSID 5 GHz The AP allows 8 SSIDs.
+5 GHz The AP allows 4 SSIDs.
 SSID is Tenda_XXXXXX_5G.
-XXXXXX indicates the last 6 digits of the AP's LAN MAC address with a range of XXXXXXX+8~XXXXXX+15.
+XXXXXX indicates the last 6 digits of the AP's LAN MAC address with a range of XXXXXXX+6~XXXXXX+9.
 By default, the primary SSID is enabled, and the other SSIDs are disabled.

-RF Settings F Settings Wireless Network Enable
+RF Settings Wireless Network Enable

-A.2 Acronyms and abbreviations
+A.2 Acronyms and Abbreviations